Database Incremental Backups

 Discover & Define

-enable users easily discover, understand , and confidently use incremental backups to restore data to their desirable points in time?
+Enable developers to easily discover, understand , and confidently use incremental backups to restore data to their desirable points in time.

 STEP 2